OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

         option 'interface' 'apcli0'
 ```

-This tells Samba it should listen to the `apcli0` interface.
-This sets up Samba to accept connections, but it still needs to know where our shared folder is.
+This tells Samba it should listen on the `apcli0` interface, this sets up Samba to accept connections.
+We just need to let it know the location of our shared folder.

 To declare a new shared folder, we'll append a block to the end like this:

 ```
-config 'sambashare'
+config 'usbshare'
         option 'name'                   'usb'
         option 'path'                   '/tmp/mounts/USB-A1'
         option 'users'                  'root'